data-apis/scipy-2023-presentation/paper/paper.rst

 To understand API design of array libraries within the ecosystem, we first identified a representative sample of commonly used Python array libraries.
-This sample included NumPy, Dask Array, CuPy, MXNet, JAX, TensorFlow, and PyTorch.
+This sample included NumPy, CuPy, PyTorch, JAX, TensorFlow, Dask Array, and MXNet.
 Next, we extracted public APIs for each library by analyzing module exports and scraping public web documentation.
 As an example of extracted API data, consider the following APIs for computing the arithmetic mean: